emersonli20/ribosome-density/README.md

 * run brushing.m and click on the brushing tool in the figure, and select the membranes you want
 * go to tools-> brushing-> export brushed -> OK (do not need to change the variable name)
 * uncomment the last line, and change the path to the name of the csv file you want to create for the selected membrane; the coordinates of the selected membrane should be saved in that csv file.
+* ***remember to eyeball the shell_number!
+1/10 of the distance from membrane to the border of the tomogram, round up if unsure

 ## Create Equidistant Shells of Membranes
 * open equidistant_shells_from_csv.m